Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Experiment Design

+Table~\ref{tab:recruitment-funnel} shows the recruitment funnel.
+Because the individual research condition had a more complex task with more complex instructions, more workers dropped out and more failed the instructions quiz.
+Thus, in order to get equal numbers of participants who passed the qualification test, more participants had to be randomized to the individual research condition.
+In the discussion section, we return to the question about whether the results may be due to selection of a more qualified or conscientious pool of raters.
+Of participants who completed the qualification, a higher percentage in the second condition went on to complete rating tasks.

 At the completion of the qualification task, workers were assigned to one of nine groups based on their randomly assigned condition and their ideology.
-We asked about both party affiliation and ideology, each on a five-point scale; raters who both leaned liberal and leaned toward the Democratic Party were classified as \emph{liberal}; those who both leaned conservative and leaned toward the Republican Party were classified as \emph{conservative}; others were classified as \emph{moderate}.
-In each of the three conditions, eighteen people of each ideology rated each news article.
-Raters had the option to say they did not have enough information to make a judgment.
-This option was rarely used (< $3\%$ in all conditions, see Table~5 in the supplemental materials).
-Such ratings were excluded when computing averages.
+We asked about both party affiliation and ideology, each on a seven-point scale, using two standard questions (VCF0301 and VCF0803) that have been part of the American National Election Studies (ANES) since the 1950s~\cite{anes-documentation}.
+Raters who both leaned liberal and leaned toward the Democratic Party were classified as \emph{liberal}; those who both leaned conservative and leaned toward the Republican Party were classified as \emph{conservative}; others were classified as \emph{moderate}.

-Each participant could label as many articles as they wanted.
-Note that because there were more liberal raters than conservative or moderate, the number of ratings per person is higher for those groups, as shown in Table~4 in the supplemental materials.
+The news items were posted at various times over the span of fourteen days, from March 1 to March 14, 2020.
+For each condition by ideology group, the first eighteen workers to claim the task rated the item.
+The median time from posting to receiving the last rating was: 17 hours, 29 minutes in the no-research condition; 18 hours, 22 minutes in the individual research condition; 19 hours, 23 minutes in the collective research condition.

+Table~\ref{tab:raters-by-ideology} shows that more raters were liberal than moderate or conservative.
+Thus, in order to get eighteen ratings from each rater group, on average each moderate and conservative rater rated more items than each liberal rater, as shown in Table~\ref{tab:ratings-per-rater-by-ideology}.
+Figure~\ref{fig:item_rated_num} in the Appendix shows the distribution of ratings per rater.